mpv-player/mpv/DOCS/man/options.rst

         ``mpv --hwdec=vdpau --hwdec-codecs=h264,mpeg2video``
             Enable vdpau decoding for h264 and mpeg2 only.

+``--hwdec-threads=<N>``
+    Number of threads used for hardware decoding (default: 4).
+This, as opposed to vd-queue, enables frame and slice threading in libavcodec.
+It can help with pipelining the decoding process and improve performance.
+The exact behavior depends on the hardware decoder API used.

+    If this is set to 0, the number of threads will be automatically determined by the number of CPU cores available.

 ``--hwdec-software-fallback=<yes|no|N>``
     Fallback to software decoding if the hardware-accelerated decoder fails (default: 3).
 If this is a number, then fallback will be triggered if